-Publishable Summary for 19ENG06 HEFMAG
+Publishable Summary for 19ENG06 HEFMAG (Feb.
+23)

 Metrology of magnetic losses in electrical steel sheets for high-efficiency energy conversion

 The drive to improve energy efficiency, reduce consumption and curb CO 2 emissions has led to the introduction of increasingly stringent EU and national legislation related to energy efficiency and emissions reduction.
 Magnetic steel sheets are the core of electric motors, generators, and transformers, which produce and convert virtually all the energy obtained from conventional and renewable sources.
 Due to the cyclic magnetising of the steel sheets the energy losses that occur are very significant and can easily reach

-The overall objective of the project is to support the development and characterisation of high efficiency electromagnetic machines (e.g. electric motors and transformers) which operate close to saturation induction and at high temperatures and frequencies, through (i) the development and validation of methods and experimental setups for traceable magnetic loss measurements in thin magnetic steel sheets extending the induction, frequency and temperature ranges beyond the current IEC 60404 standards and (ii) the study
+The overall objective of the project is to support the development and characterisation of high efficiency electromagnetic machines (e.g. electric motors and transformers), which operate close to saturation induction and at high temperatures and frequencies, through (i) the development and validation of methods and experimental setups for traceable magnetic loss measurements in thin magnetic steel sheets extending the induction, frequency and temperature ranges beyond the current IEC 60404 standards and (ii) the study

 The specific objectives of the project are:

-To build and validate an improved metrological infrastructure for the determination of power losses with relative standard deviation () down to 1 %, using Single Sheet and Epstein frame magnetic circuits in electrical steel laminations at induction values close to saturation and at frequencies ranging from DC to 10 kHz with flux waveforms of different harmonic content.
+1. To build and validate an improved metrological infrastructure for the determination of power losses with relative standard deviation () down to 1 %, using Single Sheet and Epstein frame magnetic circuits in electrical steel laminations at induction values close to saturation and at frequencies ranging from DC to 10 kHz with flux waveforms of different harmonic content.
 The dynamic magnetic characterisation will target novel thin laminations with thickness as low as 0.10 mm for non-oriented steels and 0.18 mm for

-To build and validate a new metrological infrastructure for Epstein frame measurements up to 155 °C, corresponding to the “F class” insulation (IEC 60085 and IEC 60034-1), to match the typical operating temperatures of electric motors, with a direct impact on loss and efficiency evaluation, since the current
+2. To build and validate a new metrological infrastructure for Epstein frame measurements up to 155 °C, corresponding to the “F class” insulation (IEC 60085 and IEC 60034-1), to match the typical operating temperatures of electric motors, with a direct impact on loss and efficiency evaluation, since the current

-To study and model power losses in thin sheets within a DC-MHz frequency regime, with the help of fluxmetric, magneto-optical characterisation techniques as well as scanning probe techniques for the sub-µm regime.
+3. To study and model power losses in thin sheets within a DC-MHz frequency regime, with the help of fluxmetric, magneto-optical characterisation techniques as well as scanning probe techniques for the sub-µm regime.

-To use one-dimensional and two-dimensional measurements and physical models, taking into account the non-uniform flux profiles due to the skin effect, in order to bridge the gap between standard loss characterisation under ideal conditions and real operating condition of state-of-the-art magnetic devices.
+4. To use one-dimensional and two-dimensional measurements and physical models, taking into account the non-uniform flux profiles due to the skin effect, in order to bridge the gap between standard loss characterisation under ideal conditions and real operating condition of state-of-the-art magnetic devices.
 To also emulate the two-dimensional flux loci arising in the non-oriented steel laminations in the stator core of a rotating machine.

-To facilitate take up of the results by industry, NMIs and standardisation bodies (IEC TC 68 and ISO/TC201/SC 9) by providing updates on magnetic imaging techniques and good practice guides for improved traceable magnetic loss measurements at higher frequency and induction, allowing for an
+5. To facilitate take up of the results by industry, NMIs and standardisation bodies (IEC TC 68 and ISO/TC201/SC 9) by providing updates on magnetic imaging techniques and good practice guides for improved traceable magnetic loss measurements at higher frequency and induction, allowing for an

-Progress beyond the state of the art and results
+Progress beyond the state of the art

 Power losses with standard measurement setups: